Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Appendix

-The way to restore the degeneracy of eigenvalues from the symbol $((11))((1)(1))$ is as follows. \begin{itemize} \item Add the numbers in the outermost parenthesis $\rightarrow$ 22 \item Add the numbers in the inner parenthesis $\rightarrow$211 \item Write the numbers in the innermost parentheses $\rightarrow$1111 \end{itemize} \end{eg} We express the types of linear equations by aligning such data for each singular point. \paragraph{Ramified non-Fuchsian case} We have the following formal normal form at each singularities~(Hukuhara~\cite{zbMATH03026099}, Levelt~\cite{zbMATH03477550} and Turrittin~\cite{zbMATH03109720}).
+We have the following formal normal form at each singularities~(Hukuhara~\cite{zbMATH03026099}, Levelt~\cite{zbMATH03477550} and Turrittin~\cite{zbMATH03109720}).
 Let us assume that $x=0$ is an irregular singular point.
 Then, there exist a positive integer $q$, rational numbers with the common denominator $q$ such that $r_0<r_1<\dots<r_{n-1}<r_{n}=-1$, diagonal matrices $T_0,\dots,T_{n}$, a transformation $z=F(x^{1/q})$ in the class of formal series in $x^{1/q}$, such that the transformed system have the following form;

 Let us assume that the diagonal matrix $T_{k}$ has $t_i^{k}$ for $i=1,\dots, m$ as diagonal components.
 We express the local data by the following table: